-My approach draws on over 12 years of coaching experience.
-I first trained as a Self Expression and Leadership Coach, and worked with individuals and teams in the UK, Africa, Asia and the Americas.
+My approach draws on over 14 years of coaching experience.
+I first trained as a Self Expression and Leadership Coach, and worked with individuals and teams in the UK, Asia, the Americas and Africa.
 This experience convinced me of the power of coaching, and showed me how the greatest obstacle to us fulfilling our potential is ourselves.

 I am qualified in psychometric testing, a great tool for gauging your natural strengths and weaknesses.
-And also trained in using the Strategy Spring Board, a fantastic tool for helping you get a clear map of where you are in your working life, where you want to be and how to get there.
-These are both available as add-ons to your Life Changes Coaching Programme.
+And also trained in using the Strategy Spring Board, a fantastic tool for mapping your buisiness, project or working life.
+It has an amazing ability to reveal blind spots, bring clarity and unexpected insights.

 I studied Eastern philosophy and religion for my degree in Comparative Religion but my introduction to yoga came from my Dad.
-He would practice every morning in the living room and as a child I enjoyed trying to disturb his tranquil state of being.
+He would practice every morning in the living room, and as a child I enjoyed trying to disturb his tranquil state of being.
 I never did, he’s a very patient man!
-Although I loved doing headstands with my Dad, I didn’t start practicing yoga regularly until my late twenties.
-I began with Iyengar Yoga and then moved onto Hatha, before being introduced to Kundalini.
+Although I loved doing headstands with my Father, I didn’t start practicing yoga regularly until my late twenties.
+I began with Iyengar Yoga and then explored other schools, before being introduced to Kundalini.
 Today yoga is the foundation of my life, it makes so much possible.
-Yoga has taught me how to commit to a goal without forcing anything, it makes life much less stressful and more enjoyable!
+Yoga has taught me how to live a life worth living.

-I’m a KRI certified Kundalini Yoga Teacher and have specialised in yoga for mastering the addictive personality.
+I’m a KRI certified Kundalini Yoga Teacher and have specialised in Yoga for Mastering the Addictive Personality with Carolyn Cowan.
 I have found yoga to be a great tool for breaking unhealthy patterns and habits, of which I’ve had many!
-I trained as a meditation teacher with Traditional Yoga, and have practiced under the master teacher Dr ALV Kumar.
+I’ve also trained with the British Wheel of Yoga, and many wonderful and inspiring teachers who have informed and deepend my understanding and my practice.
+I trained as a meditation teacher with Traditional Yoga, and have practiced under Dr ALV Kumar.